-Ensure that small businesses are enabled to thrive by enhancing access to finance, collaboration from Government services, and implementing a small business lens over compliance activity.
+Ensure that small businesses can thrive by enhancing access to finance and implementing a small business lens over compliance activity.

-Action on crime and antisocial behavior.
+07 Action on crime and antisocial behaviour.

-Commitment to increased authority and resource for the Police to expedite and sufficiently deal with crime and antisocial behaviour.
+Commitment to increased authority and resource to expedite and sufficiently deal with crime and antisocial behaviour.